MaikuB/flutter_local_notifications/README.md

 -keep class com.dexterous.** { *; }
 ```

-*NOTE*: Starting from version 0.5.0, this library no longer uses the deprecated Android support libraries and has migrated to AndroidX.
+**IMPORTANT**: Starting from version 0.5.0, this library no longer uses the deprecated Android support libraries and has migrated to AndroidX.
 Developers may require migrating their apps to support this following [this guide](https://developer.android.com/jetpack/androidx/migrate)

 ## iOS Integration